Amrsaadmahmoud/Data-cleaning-by-sql/README.md

-In this project we will be cleaning data in SQL.
+In this project i will be cleaning data in SQL.